AI

 The problem isn’t resistance to change.
 It’s that mandates skip the part where people actually want the change.

-I’ve watched this pattern repeat.
-Leadership picks an AI tool, announces the rollout, assigns champions from HR or IT.
+This pattern repeats constantly.
+Leadership picks a tool, announces the rollout, assigns champions from HR or IT.
 These champions don’t use the tool for real work.
 They use it for demonstrations.
 Everyone else sees through this immediately.

 How adoption actually spreads